1933 Cleveland shootings: Victims

 Six others were injured during the shooting, the youngest being 11 years old and the oldest being 45 years old.

 Perpetrator

-Herman Klink (1893 – March 6, 1933) suffered from persecutory delusions and dementia praecox.
+Herman Klink (1893 – March 6, 1933) diagnosed with persecutory delusions and dementia praecox.
 Because of his mental illnesses, he believed that the government was spying on him.
 Eight months prior to the shooting, Klink was fired from his job as a woodworker because his employer believed he posed a danger to his colleagues.
 His neighbors described his behavior as strange.
 His coworkers also thought he was a potential danger, but took no action in reporting him.
 Klink remained unemployed in the months leading up to the attack.